From a conversation with Nathalie Anglès on 10th November 2016 in Brooklyn, New York.

-Customisationbegins prior to the artists’ arrival.
+Customisation begins prior to the artists’ arrival.
 We contact each artist before their residency starts to identify goals and objectives and who they want to meet.
 This tailored approach is shaped by the residents’ individual needs, which are generally project driven and or research based, network and/or production focused – and sometimes all of the above.
 Last year we invited 180 guest visitors to meet each artist individually and to provide critical feedback to participating artists– this is a remunerated service, and in each case our aim is to match artistic and curatorial interests.
-Our curators in residence also come with very specific requests not only to meet artists but curatorial peers and organizations.
+Our curators in residence also come with very specific requests not only to meet artists but curatorial peers and organisations.
 Each resident shall meet at least one person per week and sometimes more.

-The type of project realization assistance we offer varies in complexity and ambition from organizing a performance of 13 musicians on the High Line, making a film of an artist riding a horse on Broadway in New York, to video workshops for artists who want to expand their practice, or project for new work featured in our group exhibitions.
-Exhibitions generally are organized in partnering venues and we invite local curators to come up with a concept each time.
-The curators we approach are asked to come up with a concept once they have met the artists so in a way it is a reverse process to how curators generally proceed Lastly the RU staff organizes multiple activities to foster community building activities amongst our roster of artists with monthly welcome breakfasts, happy hours, curatorial lunches, field trips etc.
+The type of project realisation assistance we offer varies in complexity and ambition from organising a performance of 13 musicians on the High Line, making a film of an artist riding a horse on Broadway in New York, to video workshops for artists who want to expand their practice, or project for new work featured in our group exhibitions.
+Exhibitions generally are organised in partnering venues and we invite local curators to come up with a concept each time.
+The curators we approach are asked to come up with a concept once they have met the artists so in a way it is a reverse process to how curators generally proceed Lastly the RU staff organises multiple activities to foster community building activities amongst our roster of artists with monthly welcome breakfasts, happy hours, curatorial lunches, field trips etc.

 RU’s second core feature is our partnering methodology.
 Through collaboration, we are able to access resources other than our own such as individual studios and exhibition spaces but also content driven resources.
-Our collaborators include other residency programs, academic settings such as the Dept of Art and Design at Montclair University, SVA, community based organizations such as Casita Maria Center for Art and Education in the South Bronx, Visual Aids, Kings County Center Hospital and Charles O Dewey middle school.
+Our collaborators include other residency programs, academic settings such as the Dept of Art and Design at Montclair University, SVA, community based organisations such as Casita Maria Center for Art and Education in the South Bronx, Visual Aids, Kings County Center Hospital and Charles O Dewey middle school.
 Each partnership is unique.
 Many of them are ongoing but we are constantly on the look out for new possibilities.

 We support many different types of practices and projects and many of these projects are realised within an unconventional residency setting, where project assistance and community engagement are closely intertwined and often overlap.